next-theme/hexo-theme-next/README.md

 ## Plugins

 Plugins extend and expand the functionality of NexT.
-There are two types of plugins: core plugins and third-party plugins.
-The core plugins are required by the basic functions of NexT.
-Third-party plugins provide a large number of optional features.
+Some advanced features may require third-party libraries or additional configuration, giving you the flexibility to create a truly personalized website.

 Configuring these plugins is very easy.
 For example, if you want to enable `pjax` on your site, just set `pjax` to `true` in NexT config file: